Education Learning Outcomes

 - Teacher candidates will plan, select, implement, interpret and use formative and summative assessments to inform instruction by reflecting on mathematical proficiencies essential for all students.

 - Teacher candidates will monitor students' progress, make instructional decisions and measure students' mathematical understanding and ability using formative and summative assessments.

 Mathematical Learning Environment

 - Teacher candidates will exhibit knowledge of adolescent learning, development and behavior and demonstrate a positive disposition toward mathematical processes and learning.

 - Teacher candidates will plan and create developmentally appropriate, sequential and challenging learning opportunities grounded in mathematics education research in which students are actively engaged in building new knowledge from prior knowledge and experiences.

 - Teacher candidates will incorporate knowledge of individual differences and the cultural and language diversity that exists within classrooms and include culturally relevant perspectives as a means to motivate and engage students.

 - Teacher candidates will demonstrate equitable and ethical treatment of and high expectations for all students.

-- Teacher candidates will be able to apply mathematical content and pedagogical knowledge to select and use instructional tools such as manipulatives and physical models, drawings, virtual environments, spreadsheets, presentation tools, and mathematics-specific technologies (e.g., graphing tools, interactive geometry software, computer algebra systems, and statistical packages); and make sound decisions about when such tools enhance teaching and learning, recognizing both the insights to be gained and possible limitations of such tools.
+- Teacher candidates will mathematical content and pedagogical knowledge to select and use instructional tools such as manipulatives and physical models, drawings, virtual environments, spreadsheets, presentation tools and mathematics-specific technologies (e.g., graphing tools, interactive geometry software, computer algebra systems and statistical packages), and make sound decisions about when such tools enhance teaching and learning, recognizing both the insights to be gained and possible limitations of such tools.